Michael Eriksson

 Language does not provide words for all concepts

-Obviously, one of the largest problems is finding the individual words that correspond to a certain concept—not to mention, words that the readers will both understand and have the same meaning for...
+Obviously, one of the largest problems is finding the individual words that correspond to a certain concept—not to mention, words that the readers will both understand and interpret in the manner intended by the author.
 Relatedly, I sometimes have problems finding an adequate translation of a German or Swedish word into English (or the other way around).
 Consider e.g. the German word “werbewirksam” and the corresponding translations and discussions available from Leoe: The only suggestion available at the time of writing (2009-04-15, “effective in advertising”) lacks the common connotations of sarcasm and deliberate cliche of the original (“politically correct” is an English expression with similar connotations), and is too unwieldy to be an easy replacement.
-A reasonably accurate translation of what many Germans would mean by “[company] hat eine werbewirksamme Kampagne gestartet” would be “[company] has started a campaign using means by which they hope to influence the public, but which I consider of dubious efficiency and indicative of a very low opinion of their customers.”
-(The use in the advertising industry and among executives is usually without these connotations—just like many people use “politically correct” with a straight face.)
+A reasonably accurate translation of what many Germans would mean by “[company] hat eine werbewirksamme Kampagne gestartet” would be “[company] has started a campaign using means by which it hopes to influence the public, but which I consider of dubious efficiency and indicative of a very low opinion of the customers.”
+(The use in the advertising industry and among executives is usually without these connotations—just like many use “politically correct” with a straight face.)
 There are simply many cases where a particular concept/idea cannot be expressed by one single word in a particular language.

-An other interesting example: How to bring across that two persons carry the same name without using a clumsy formulation like the one in this sentence?
+Another interesting example: How to bring across that two persons carry the same name without using a clumsy formulation like the one in this sentence?
 (In German, the handy “gleichnamig” is present.)
-“Namesake” would be the most ready solution (and the one I have so far used); however, in its stricter sense, it actually refers to one person being named for another (as opposed to e.g. a co-incidental naming): George W. Bush is a namesake of his father, but two independently named John Smith’s are not.
+“Namesake” would be the most ready solution (and the one that I have so far used); however, in its stricter sense, it actually refers to one person being named for another (as opposed to e.g. a co-incidental naming): George W. Bush is a namesake of his father, but a random John Smith is not a namesake of another random John Smith.
 (Other variations in semantics include allowing “namesake” for the elder Bush with respect to his son; and whether a non-Bush George can be considered a namesake, irrespective of whether named for the one of the ex-presidents.
 Typically, a pragmatic use, where the meaning is given by context, is needed.)
 No other word that I am aware of (including “eponymous” and “homonymous”) match entirely in meaning either.

 Language is not understood uniformly